Probate Court Effect on a Pending Lawsuit

 In May 2011, Mutual Pharmaceutical Inc. and United Research Laboratories, Inc. (Mutual Parties) sued Mr. Bolton in Pennsylvania court.
 Mr. Bolton had sold mutual parties patent rights to technology for converting liquid drugs to powder.
 They charged that the rights actually belonged to St. John’s University, where Bolton worked when he developed the technology.

-Bolton died in Arizona in October, 2011.
-One Mr. Goldman was appointed personal representative of the Estate.
+Bolton died in Arizona in October 2011.
+One Mr. Goldman was appointed a personal representative of the Estate.
 Mutual Parties substituted Goldman as successor-in-interest to Bolton in the Pennsylvania court proceeding.
-They also presented a Notice of Claim to Goldman in January, 2012.
+They also presented a Notice of Claim to Goldman in January 2012.

 The Estate disallowed the probate claim soon after it was filed on the ground that “no presentation of claim was required.”
 Mutual Parties did not institute new proceedings in another court or move for a probate allowance.
 Seven months later, the Estate filed a motion to confirm disallowance of the claim, which the probate court granted.
 Mutual Parties appealed.

 No Claim Necessary When a Lawsuit is Pending

 In Arizona, the creditor of someone who died generally must file a claim with the personal representative or file an action against him.
 If the claimant chooses to file a probate claim, the personal representative may allow or disallow the claim.
 If the personal representative disallows the claim, the claimant can file an action against him within 60 days.
 Alternatively, he can petition the probate court for allowance of the claim.
 If he does neither, the claim is barred.

 A claimant with a lawsuit pending against the decedent before his death is not required to present a probate claim.
 Thus mutual parties were not required to present a claim.